-- Liver, gallbladder, and pancreas disease:The liver, pancreas, and gallbladder, is a component of the digestive system that is in charge of nutrient absorption and waste disposal.
-The following are a variety of disorders that include:
+- Liver, gallbladder, and pancreas disease:The liver, pancreas, and gallbladder are digestive system components that are in charge of nutrient absorption and waste elimination.
+A variety of disorders are listed here.

 - Fatty liver disease/ Nonalcoholic Steatohepatitis